 Thinking of your blog as a publication and creating an editorial calendar for your content will help keep you on track with your blogging.
-Being organized with overall themes, post ideas, and using your analytics to keep your blog readers happy can make your blogging life easier.
+Being organized with overall themes, posting ideas, and using your analytics to make your blog readers happy can make your blogging life more manageable.

-When you’re more organized, your creativity will be able to flow better and your blogging will soar.
-“Increasing creativity will happen naturally as we tame the multitasking and immerse ourselves in a single task for sustained periods of, say, 30 to 50 minutes.
-Several studies have shown that a walk in nature or listening to music can trigger the mind-wandering mode.
-This acts as a neural reset button, and provides much needed perspective on what you’re doing.
+When you're more organized, your creativity will be able to flow better, and your blogging will soar.
+“Increasing creativity will happen naturally as we tame the multitasking and immerse ourselves in a single task for sustained periods of, say 30 to 50 minutes.
+Several studies have shown that walking in nature or listening to music can trigger the mind-wandering mode.
+This acts as a neural reset button and provides a much-needed perspective on what you’re doing.

 Daydreaming leads to creativity, and creative activities teach us agency, the ability to change the world, to mold it to our liking, to have a positive effect on our environment,” says Daniel J. Levitin for the New York Times.

-Let’s dig into some background organizational tasks for your blog and editorial calendar that will allow you more time to get into the flow with your writing.
+Let's dig into some background organizational tasks for your blog and editorial calendar that will allow you more time to get into the flow of your writing.

 Being serious about your editorial calendar starts with thinking like a publisher.
-Choose when you’re going to publish and what your blog niche will be.
-From Jeremy Victor on Content Marketing Institute, If it is not important or relevant to your readership, don’t spend one ounce of resources on it.
+Choose when you will publish and what your blog niche will be.
+From Jeremy Victor on Content Marketing Institute, If it is not necessary or relevant to your readership, don’t spend one ounce of resources on it.
 Your editorial must be for your readers, not you.
-Create a list of content types you are capable of producing or would like to produce.
-Draft guidelines describing the requirements for producing each.
+Create a list of content types you can produce or would like to produce.
+Draft guidelines describing the requirements for making each.
 That’s what publishers do.”